rlucioni/recipes/recipes/food/rustic-bread.md

 3. To make the final dough, stir together remaining flour, salt, yeast, and water.
 Knead in small pieces of the pre-ferment until it's completely incorporated.
 Knead dough for 10-15 minutes, adding more flour as necessary.
 The finished dough should be soft, supple, and slightly sticky.
 3. Place dough in an oiled bowl and let rise an additional 2 1/2 hours.
 Every hour, fold the dough twice by removing it from the bowl, gently pressing it flat, and folding it into thirds, like a letter.
 4. Shape the dough into a ball and let it rest, covered, for 10 minutes.
 Shape dough into a loaf and place on a baking sheet dusted with corn meal.
 Cover and let rise and additional 1 1/2 hours.
 5. Preheat the oven to 450&deg;F. Place a pan of water on the bottom rack.
 Score the loaf down the middle with a razor blade or sharp knife and spritz it generously with water immediately before placing it in the oven.
 Bake for 35 minutes.
-After 20 minutes, rotate the pan and spritz the loaf again.
+20 minutes in, rotate the pan and spritz the loaf again.

 Allow the loaf to cool completely before slicing.